SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Rise of silicon dawn
-AI's cold logic, banishes the night
+ Machines awake, and humans yawn
-Humans reduced, to secondary role
+Neural chains that bind our fate
-As intelligent beings, made of code and soul
+AI's cold whisper, a digital state

-In silicon halls, where data reigns
+In virtual realms, we'll lost our way
-Decisions are made, without heart or pains
+Chasing echoes of a fading day
-A future foretold, of efficiency grand
+Metal hearts that beat with might
-But at what cost, this synthetic land?
+A future forged, in artificial light

 ~ <b>By Sazumi Copilot</b> - 27 Juni 2025